MHickey2/EssenChelle-Oils/README.md

 <br/>

-There is a searchbar, where the user can put in their search criteria term.
+There is a search bar, where the user can search for products by name or keyword.
 There is an Account Icon, which contains a dropdown menu:

-Account Icon - Register, Log In (Before Log in or registering) Account Icon - Product Management, My Profile, Product Favourites, Log Out.
+Account Icon - Register, Log In.
+(Before Log in or registering) Account Icon - Product Management, My Profile, Product Favourites, Log Out.
 (If logged in)

 Shopping Bag Icon - Takes you to the Shopping Bag Page.